 This course is devoted to the use of Fourier series and other orthogonal expansions in the solution of initial-value and boundary-value problems for second-order linear partial differential equations.
 Emphasis is on concepts and calculation.
-The official prerequisite is ample preparation.
+The official prerequisite is ample mathematical preparation.

 Classical representation and convergence theorems for Fourier series; method of separation of variables for the solution of the one-dimensional heat and wave equation; the heat and wave equations in higher dimensions; eigenfunction expansions; spherical and cylindrical Bessel functions; Legendre polynomials; methods for evaluating asymptotic integrals (Laplace's method, steepest descent); Laplace's equation and harmonic functions, including the maximum principle.
-As time permits, additional topics will be selected from: Fourier and Laplace transforms; applications to linear input-output systems, analysis of data smoothing and filtering, signal processing, timeseries analysis, and spectral analysis; dispersive wave equations; the method of stationary phase; the method of characteristics.
+As time permits, additional topics will be selected from: Fourier and Laplace transforms; applications to linear input-output systems, analysis of data smoothing and filtering, signal processing, time-series analysis, and spectral analysis; dispersive wave equations; the method of stationary phase; the method of characteristics.

-Math 454 is prerequisite to Math 571 (Numer.
-Linear Algebra and Math 572 (Numer.
-Meth for Diff Eq).
-Although it is not a formal prerequisite, it is good background for Math 556 (App.
-Func Analysis).
+Math 454 is prerequisite to Math 571 (Numerical Linear Algebra) and Math 572 (Numerical Methods for Diff.
+Equations).
+Although it is not a formal prerequisite, it is good background for Math 556 (Applied Functional Analysis).